AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 Even after deployment, the spec is both a source of truth *and* living documentation of a continuing experiment.

+You should then respond to what you learn.
 The ability to *pivot* is a key feature of Agile, and one that Cascades also encourages.
-You should respond to what you learn.
+You learn a lot in the experiment phase.
+You learn even more when the feature is live.

 A Cascade is just a moment in time.
+Don't consider its results permanent.
 The river keeps flowing.

 ## Methodology for the Modern Era
 The age of AI has changed software development in many ways.
 But LLM marketing hype has also clouded the impact of their downsides.